3D Science Visualization

 • Navigate molecular structure databases such as the RCSB Protein Data Bank (PDB): Opioid Receptor as an example (4dkl)

-• Visualize the molecular mechanism of antibiotics and cancer drugs in molecular modeling and 3D models
+• Visualize the molecular mechanisms of RNA-based antibiotics and cancer drugs using modeling

 • Get hands-on with processing molecular structures in visualization software such as ChimeraX